ui/stamps-api-docs/source/customer_api.rst

-is_active                    No          Customer's registration status religion                     No          Customer's religion marital_status               No          Customer's marital status wedding_date                 No          Customer's weidding date extra_data                   No          Extra data related to customer registration_method          No          :ref:`Registration method <Registration Method>` code, defaults to `API` registering_employee_code    No          String indicating employee code, will create a new employee if not exists
+is_active                    No          Customer's registration status religion                     No          Customer's religion marital_status               No          Customer's marital status wedding_date                 No          Customer's wedding date extra_data                   No          Extra data related to customer registration_method          No          :ref:`Registration method <Registration Method>` code, defaults to `API` registering_employee_code    No          String indicating employee code, will create a new employee if not exists